Difference Between Grape Tomatoes and Cherry Tomatoes

 What are Grape Tomatoes?

-Procacci Brothers Sale Corporation (PBSC) was the first to globally produce and market the fruit.
+Procacci Brothers Sale Corporation (PBSC) was the first to produce and market the fruit globally.
 The seeds of grape tomatoes can breed true out to six or even more generations.
-The weight of grape tomatoes is between 1 to 3 ounces which are around 14 to 56 grams.
+The weight of grape tomatoes is between 1 to 3 ounces, around 14 to 56 grams.
 They are slightly bigger than cherry tomatoes in size and weight.

 Grape tomatoes are highly nutritious as they contain several vitamins and minerals.
-The carbs provided in every half-cup serving of grape tomatoes are about three grams.
-Grape tomatoes are usually meatier and crunchier, which also acts as a good source of fiber.
+The carbs in every half-cup of grape tomatoes are about three grams.
+Grape tomatoes are meatier and crunchier, which also acts as a good source of fibre.

-Grape tomatoes have thicker skin which makes them easier to transport over long distances.
+Grape tomatoes have thicker skin, making them easier to transport over long distances.
 They are stored at a temperature of about 45 to 60 °F. The relative humidity is maintained at 95%.
 These temperature conditions allow the tomatoes to remain fresh for up to 10 days.
 If the temperature drops below 41 °F, the shelf life decrease is to approximately five days.

 grape tomatoes